ligolang/ligo-mirror/vendors/LexerLib/README.md

 }
 ```

 A look back at `API.mli` is useful here.
-The functions in the functor
+The functions in the modules
-signature `S` are lexers whose destination is a value of type `token
-Core.instance`.
-They are meant to be the most versatile lexers,
-whereas the ones made available in the modules `Tokens` and `LexUnits`
+`Tokens` and `LexUnits` are specialised lexers based on `read_token`
-are specialised versions, returning lists of tokens or lists of
-lexical units, respectively.
+and `read_unit`, respectively, as we will see in the section about the
+implementation of `Core`.

 The type `input` is straightforward: it informs about the kind of
 input.
 The type `instance` is worth explaining in more details.